ElsevierSoftwareX/SOFTX_2020_238/gstlal/doc/pages/review/gstlal_meeting_2015_01_12.md

     - Make Histogram of accuracies
     - Make accuracy plots as a function of FAR
     - Plot accuracy as a function of SNR
-    - Injections are found with "pi" time-shift; probably coming from one time-slide (check and fix)
+    - Injections are found with `pi` time-shift; probably coming from one time-slide (check and fix)
     - What is the reason for close-by missed injections in missed-found plot (as a function of Mchirp)?
     - Perpahs the prefactors_range (0.0, 0.10) might be too narrow
     - Figure out the reason for the dip in the foreground plot (in SNR-Chisq section)